ashwin-sateesh/Time-Series-Analysis-of-Favorita-Store/README.md

 ## Modeling Techniques

-### Statistical Models
+### Statistical Forecasting Models

-1. **Holt Winters Exponential Smoothing**: Used for forecasting with seasonal and trend components.
+1. **Holt-Winters Exponential Smoothing**: Used for yearly per-unit sales forecasting for the next n months, useful for annual budgets and company review.
-2. **ARIMA**: Auto Regression Integrated Moving Average model for time series forecasting.
-3. **SARIMAX**: Seasonal ARIMA with exogenous variables, such as holidays.
+2. **ARIMA (Auto Regressive Integrated Moving Average)**: Used for monthly per-unit sales forecasting for the next n months, helpful for supply chain and demand forecasting planning.
+3. **SARIMAX (Seasonal ARIMA with Exogenous Variables)**: Used for monthly per-unit sales forecasting for the next n months, considering external factors like holidays.
+Useful for supply chain and demand forecasting planning.

 ### Machine Learning Models

-1. **Random Forest**: Ensemble of decision trees using bootstrap samples.
-2. **XGBoost**: Gradient boosting algorithm that adds trees iteratively to improve model accuracy.
+1. **Random Forest and Xgboost**: Used for daily per-unit sales forecasting per store for the next year, helpful for resource allocation and cash flow management planning.

 ## Evaluation Metric